Yakima Transit: Fixed-Route Service

-Vanpool

-Vanpool services are offered to riders/commuters who travel out of the Yakima area more than 20 miles from City limits.
-Vanpool service is a cost recovery program meaning Yakima Transit pays the fuel, insurance, and maintenance costs in exchange for a monthly rider fee.
-Annual ridership is roughly 65,000 - 75,000 passenger trips per year.

 Dial-A-Ride (paratransit)

 Dial-A-Ride services are only available during the same times that fixed-route services are available.
-Yakima Transit contracts with Medstar, LLC, to provide Dial-A-Ride services.
-Dial-a-Ride is only available to individuals who cannot ride the bus system for one reason or another or their transit stop is not accessible.
-Service is only available to individuals who start the service within the Cities of Yakima or Selah.
+Dial-a-Ride is only available to individuals who cannot use the bus system because a disability affects their functional ability to use the city bus.
+Service is only available to individuals who start the service within the City of Yakima.

 Applications to use the service must be approved in advance.
 Annual ridership varies between 65,000 and 75,000 riders per year.

 Yakima-Ellensburg Commuter

 Yakima Transit provides commuter bus service between the Yakima Airport in Yakima, Washington, and Central Washington University in Ellensburg, Washington.
 The service costs $5 per one-way trip or $150 for an unlimited monthly pass.
-Central Washington Airporter operates the service under a contract with Yakima Transit.
 There are several partners that make the Commuter service feasible.
 These partners include: Yakima Transit, the Washington State Department of Transportation, City of Selah, and Central Washington University.
 Annual ridership is typically between 30,000-45,000 passengers per year.

 The Commuter monthly pass is good for a free ride on Yakima Transit's services any time or day of the week that the fixed-route bus service operates.
 Similarly, Commuter cash or ticket passengers can obtain one free transfer on a Yakima Transit route for the day that they rode the Commuter.

 Fleet

-Yakima Transit operates 28 buses, 28 demand response (ADA) vehicles, 28 vanpool vehicles, 0 commuter vehicles.
+Yakima Transit operates 28 buses, 28 demand response (ADA) vehicles, 0 commuter vehicles.
 Fixed-route fleet primarily consists of Gillig buses.

 Demand response fleet consists of cut-away vans and mini-vans.

-Vanpool fleet consists of 7, 12, and 15 passenger vans.